 The Right Choice Protects Your Investment & Enhances Your Enjoyment

 With a good fire pit cover, your unit will be ready to use at any time.
-You can light up a fire for yourself or unexpected guests on a whim.
+You can light up a fire on the backyard fire pit for yourself or unexpected guests on a whim.
 You won’t have to avoid lighting up a fire after a rain or even snowfall because the bowl of your fire pit will be nice and dry and ready to use.
 You will never have to clean soggy ash out to start a fire.

-No matter what kind of fire pit you have, portable or stationary, a snuffer cover and a high-quality protective cover will help enhance the safety and the longevity of your unit.
+No matter what kind of fire pit you have, portable or stationary, DIY fire pit, wood-burning pit or made out with grill pan, a snuffer cover and a high-quality protective cover will help enhance the safety and the longevity of your unit.